BloomTech-Labs/street-smarts-ds/README.md

 # Street Smarts #

-You can find the project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+You can find the project at [STREETSMARTS](http://www.streetsmarts.online).
 ### We don't have URL set up yet ###

 ## Contributors